- 100% high hydrolysis maltodextrin.

 The solubility of maltodextrin is good, it can even be mixed in a glass with a spoon, as it is easily soluble in water due to its hygroscopic properties.

-However, we recommend using a specific container for mixing, such as the Screw Cap Shaker 700ml.
+However, we recommend using a specific mixing container, such as an HSN Shaker.

 For all your smoothies!